Gail and Joan doing what they do... and loving it.

 Joan is currently a K-2 teacher who juggles the role with the energy and humor it demands.
 If you were to poke your head into her classroom, you would undoubtedly find her sitting on the floor with one or more children, deeply conferring and celebrating learning.

-Joan is married to Dean, and mother to Tana... their golden retriever.
+Joan is married to Dean, and mother to Tana and Cooper... their golden retriever and cavachon.
 She is known for her vibrant personality, infectious laugh, and love for dogs and children.